MS in Counseling (Rehabilitation Counseling)

 - The program includes training in counseling techniques, medical and psychosocial aspects of disability, comorbid conditions, diagnosis and treatment planning, and the potential for trauma and substance use disorders to mimic and/or co-occur with a variety of neurological, medical, and psychological disorders.

 - Students in the Rehabilitation program are eligible for their Licensed Professional Clinical Counselor (LPCC) license and Certified Rehabilitation Counselor (CRC) credential.

 Note: Only students who are already enrolled in the School Counseling Concentration at California State University, Sacramento may apply to the Pupil Personnel Services School Counseling Internship Credential Program.

-The Career Counseling; Marriage, Couple and Family Counseling; and School Counseling concentrations at Sacramento State are applying for national accreditation by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-The Rehabilitation Counseling specialization is nationally accredited by CACREP through October 31, 2021.
+The MS Counseling: Career Counseling; Marriage, Couple and Family Counseling; Rehabilitation Counseling; and School Counseling concentrations at Sacramento State are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Note: For additional information on credentials, see the “College of Education” section of this catalog.
 Program requirements are subject to change in order to maintain compliance with relevant state and national certification, licensure, and/or accreditation requirements.
 Interested parties should refer to the current student handbook for up to date program information.

 - An on-campus Center for Counseling and Diagnostic Services brings clients from off campus to be counseled by students in the program and provides opportunity for video and audio feedback.